abagaild/Lupine-Game-Engine/README.md

 <p align=center>Created by Kurokamori</p>

 ## !
 Warning !
-This engine in it's current state exists as a TECHNICAL PREVIEW not a fully functional editor.
+This engine in its current state exists as a TECHNICAL PREVIEW, not a fully functional editor.
 What does this mean? </br></br>
-This means that the editor is fundementally not ready for complete game development yet, and is being made public in its current state to prove and share a concept, similar to a game's 'vertical slice' it exists as a concept and a chance to try something new, not a feature complete tool. </br></br>
+This means that the editor is fundamentally not ready for complete game development yet, and is being made public in its current state to prove and share a concept, similar to a game's 'vertical slice' it exists as a concept and a chance to try something new, not a feature-complete tool. </br></br>
 What's the point?</br></br>
-The point is three fold, I want to share what I'm creating, I want early feedback on how features feel, and I want others to be able to test the software and get a feel for the expierence.</br></br>
+The point is threefold, I want to share what I'm creating, I want early feedback on how features feel, and I want others to be able to test the software and get a feel for the expierence.</br></br>
 How do I try it out?</br></br>
 Navigate to the `Release` section and select the latest release.</br> (Currently only available on windows, but linux support coming soon and mac support is planned)</br>

 ## 2D and 3D Cross Platform Game Engine
 This editor aims to be a feature packed 2D and 3D environment with powerful and intuitive tooling and an easy to use interface, which allows for the seemless creation of a wide variety of video games, with a focus on accelerating prototyping and removing some of the frictio of early developmet, allowing you to focus on what makes your game unique as quickly as possible. </br>
-Though not currently supported the infrastructure exists for eventual export to Linux, Windows (implemented), and Mac, as well as eventual support for Web, and (possibly) console.
+Though not currently supported, the infrastructure exists for eventual export to Linux, Windows (implemented), and Mac, as well as eventual support for Web, and (possibly) console.

 ## Free and Open Source
 I believe all tools should be free -- so I'm putting it into practice.
 Lupine Engine is 100% free to download and use, no royalties, no premium features, no caveats. </br>